anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 28. Close Notepad, select Save when prompted.

-Select the Score button to validate this task:

 29. Enter ./check.ps1.

     - This command executes the PowerShell script of check.ps1, which calculates the hash of notes.txt and compares it to the value stored in hash.txt.
 If the file has not changed, a "No corrective action needed" message is displayed.
 If the file has changed, an "Corrective action initiated" message is displayed.

     - The result should display the "The file is correct.
 No corrective action needed." message since you previously restored the notes.txt file manually.

 30. Enter type notes.txt.

     - You should see the correct contents of the notes.txt file.

 31. Enter echo blah >> notes.txt.

     - This command injects new content into notes.txt, which changes the file.

 32. Enter type notes.txt.

     - You should see the modified contents of the notes.txt file.

 33. Enter ./check.ps1.

     - This should display the "The file has changed.
 Corrective action initiated." message since the notes.txt file was modified.

-What is the typical means (which was used in this exercise) to detect changes in a file?

-hashing
-encryption
-authorization
-authentication

 34. Enter type notes.txt.

     - You should see the corrected contents of the notes.txt file.

 You have successfully implemented a simulation of a corrective control to repair the contents of a file should that file be modified.

     - This corrective action is similar to that performed by the Signature Verification (SigVerif) tool of Windows.
 SigVerif executes before each booting of Windows to ensure that the necessary files for a secure booting operation are present and meet a specific hash value.
 If any of those files are corrupted, they are removed and replaced with a valid file.
 The corrective actions you took manually can be automated to perform similarly.
 For example, you could schedule a boot task to run the check.ps1 script each time the system reboots.
 Also, you should run the calchash.ps1 script every time a valid change to notes.txt is performed.
 However, if you elect to change the contents of notes.txt, the correction action would need to be updated accordingly.

 Check your work

 Confirm that you implemented a corrective control.
 Confirm that you tested a corrective control.